itshubert/coreng2cli/README.md

 # Coreng2cli

 ## ASP.NET Core - Angular 2 using Angular CLI
+A project to learn how to integrate Angular CLI built Angular 2 project into ASP.NET Core MVC and Web API.

-#### - Ensure you have the latest (2.x.x) version of Typescript VS Extension
+#### Ensure you have the latest (2.x.x) version of Typescript VS Extension

-#### - Disable typescript compilation within VS2015 (we only want its intellisense), we let Angular CLI handle that
+#### Disable typescript compilation within VS2015 (we only want its intellisense), we let Angular CLI handle that
 	- Add the following to the first PropertyGroup
 		<TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>

-#### - In project.json, tell .NET not to compile anything under these folders.
+#### In project.json, tell .NET not to compile anything under these folders.

 	  "buildOptions": {
 			"emitEntryPoint": true,